makkii-dev/qa-rpc/README.md

 - smoke-test: rpc smoke testcases

 For RPC normalization:
-- newRPCtests: update testcases to match the new RPC specifications
+- newRPCtests: update testcases to match the new RPC specifications; will be used in the future
-- RPC_normalization_tests: the testcases aiming at the known differencies between the old rpc and new standards
+- RPC_normalization_tests: the testcases aiming at the known differencies between the old rpc and new standards; will be used in the future